Conditional Flow Matching for Bayesian Posterior Inference: ADDITIONAL EXPERIMENTS

 We repeat this procedure for $100$ independent draws of $y$.
 The resulting coverage proportions are aggregated across repetitions and visualized as boxplots in Figure \ref{fig:credible_main}, alongside the ideal diagonal $y=\tau$.
 The figure shows that the empirical mass closely tracks the nominal level $\tau$.

-\paragraph{Details for Table~\ref{tab:time_comparison} } For each task, we use the package \texttt{sbibm} \citep{lueckmann2021benchmarking}.
-We draw 10 ground-truth parameter–observation pairs from the prior and simulator, build 10k reference posterior samples per observation, and evaluate algorithms across simulation budgets from 1k to 100k.
-The rejection ABC and Sequential Monte-Carlo ABC (SMC-ABC) \citep{beaumont2009adaptive}, we also use the \texttt{sbibm} implementation.
-Performance is reported primarily via classifier two-sample tests (C2ST) using an MLP with two hidden layers (width = 10$\times$data dimension) and five-fold cross-validation; runtimes are also record (Table~\ref{tab:time_comparison}).
+\paragraph{Details for Table~\ref{tab:time_comparison} and Table~\ref{tab:posterior_benchmarks} } For each task, we use the package \texttt{sbibm} \citep{lueckmann2021benchmarking}.
+We draw 10 ground-truth parameter and observation pairs from the prior and simulator, build 10k reference posterior samples per observation, and evaluate algorithms across simulation budgets from 1k to 100k.
+For rejection ABC and Sequential Monte-Carlo ABC (SMC-ABC) \citep{beaumont2009adaptive}, we also use the \texttt{sbibm} implementation.
+Performance is reported primarily via classifier two-sample tests (C2ST) using an MLP with two hidden layers (width = 10$\times$data dimension) and five-fold cross-validation; runtimes are also recorded (Table~\ref{tab:time_comparison}).

 For guided flow, we follow \cite{zheng2023guided} method with fixed the guidance strength $\omega = 1.5$.

 We adopt the following five benchmark models for evaluation, all of which has analytical solution for posterior computation we could compare against.